Damion Square: Cleveland Browns

 On May 4, 2021, Square signed with the Cleveland Browns.
-The Cleveland Browns terminated Square’s contract on August 19, 2021.
+The Browns terminated Square’s contract on August 19, 2021.

 New Orleans Saints

 On August 27, 2021, Square signed with the New Orleans Saints, but was released four days later.

 Chicago Bears

 On September 8, 2021, Square was signed to the Chicago Bears practice squad.

 Las Vegas Raiders

 On September 15, 2021, Square was signed by the Las Vegas Raiders off the Bears practice squad.
-He was waived by the Raiders on December 11, 2021 and re-signed to the practice squad.
+He was waived by the Raiders on December 11, 2021, and re-signed to the practice squad.

 Cincinnati Bengals

 On January 25, 2022, Square was signed to the Cincinnati Bengals practice squad.
-On January 30, 2022, Square became the first player in NFL history to play for two teams in one postseason.
+On January 30, Square became the first player in NFL history to play for two teams in one postseason.

+Retirement

+On December 11, 2023, Square signed a one-day contract to retire as a member of the Chargers.

 Personal life

 Square's wife is named Brandi.
 They have a son, and a daughter born in November 2015.